robla/pinsplat/README.md

 Overview
 ========

-Processes a [json formatted Pinboard export][pinboard_export] and tests each link to determine if it's reachable.
-Invalid links are reported, along with a reason, in markdown formatted text.
+Processes a [json formatted Pinboard export][pinboard_export] and splits each bookmark into a separate file.
+The generated .json files are pretty much just a copy of the individual file.
+The generated .mime files are named using a novel 8-letter domain abbreviation for a fully-qualified domain name (FQDN).
+They also use the [base10x60timestamp] in the name.

+Features I would like to implement one day:

+* Ability to edit a bookmark, and push the edited version to Pinboard
+* Export bookmarks into [orgmode format]

 Usage
 =====